KarthiR98/KarthiR98/README.md

 ---

 ### 📝 **Fun Fact**
-💡 I love solving complex problems and automating workflows to save time and resources!
+💡 I love Deployments of applications, solving complex problems and automating workflows to save time and resources!

 ---